lilwon/lilwon.github.io/README.md

-# About
+# Info
-A website about me.
+This is a website about me.

-# Jekyll Theme
+# Theme
 Special thanks to the creator of [portfolYOU](https://github.com/YoussefRaafatNasry/portfolYOU)